DeLorean Motor never had a future to get back to. Tucker got torpedoed. Fisker Automotive doesn't seem to have good karma.

 Tesla said its first-quarter loss widened to $89.9 million, from a $48.9 million deficit a year earlier as it spent more on car development.
 Revenue dropped 38 percent to $30.2 million.

 Normally those aren't stellar numbers.
 But Palo Alto-based Tesla is still essentially a startup and burns a lot of cash.
-What grabbed the attention of analysts was the announcement by CEO Elon Musk that the company is advancing Model S sedan deliveries to June from July and that it has more than
+What grabbed the attention of analysts was the announcement by CEO Elon Musk that the company is advancing Model S sedan deliveries to June from July and that it has more than 10,000 orders for the battery-powered car.

 The announcement alleviates investor jitters that the automaker might be facing some unforeseen roadblock in launching production and getting the car onto the road by its promised time, Barclays Capital noted.